phelelani/nf-rnaSeqMetagen/README.md

 				[ gtf ]
 --db         FOLDER    Path to where the Kraken2 database will be saved (or where it is located if already created).
                        Default: $PWD/kraken2db
---mode       STRING    To specify which step of the workflow you are running (see https://github.com/phelelani/nf-rnaSeqMetagen).
-                       Available options:
-				"prep.Containers"   : For downloading Singularity containers used in this workflow.
-                "prep.STARIndex"    : For indexing your reference genome using STAR.
-                "prep.BowtieIndex"  : For indexing your reference genome using Bowtie2.
-                "prep.KrakenDB"     : For building the Kraken2 database.
-                "run.FilterClassify": For performing metagenomics analysis, i.e., filtering and classification.

 OPTIONAL ARGUEMENTS:
 --help                 To show this menu.